Waniska ᐊᐧᓂᐢᑲ – Indigenous Centre on HIV/HCV/STBBI Inequities

 Waniska is a Cree and Saulteaux word that means wake up, arise.
 It’s a concept filled with optimism for the new day, which we greet with renewed energy and passion.
 It’s a verb, reflecting that as Indigenous people, our knowledge is action-oriented.
 Waniska describes the Saskatchewan Health Authority Patient/Family Advisory Committee for HIV/AIDS, and is a tribute to people with lived experience of HIV.

-Indigenous and non-Indigenous health professionals and educators based in Saskatchewan and Manitoba will collaborate in new and innovative ways to address health inequities in the diagnosis and treatment of HIV, sexually-transmitted infections and blood-borne infections (STBBIs), and Hepatitis C among First Nations, Inuit and Métis.
+Indigenous and non-Indigenous health professionals and educators based in Saskatchewan and Manitoba will collaborate in new and innovative ways to address health inequities in the diagnosis and treatment of HIV, sexually-transmitted infections and blood-borne infections (STBBI), and hepatitis C (HCV) among First Nations, Inuit and Métis.
 Prevention and harm reduction will also be key areas of focus.

 The HIV and HCV incidence rates in the provinces of Saskatchewan and Manitoba rank among the highest in Canada.
-In both provinces, Indigenous people bear the burden of these infections with rates 2-6 times the provincial rates.
-There exists a critical need for a regional Indigenous-led HIV/HepC/STBBI research centre, grounded in Indigenous philosophies and methodologies.
+In both provinces, Indigenous people bear the burden of these infections with rates two to six times the provincial rates.
+There exists a critical need for a regional Indigenous-led HIV/HCV/STBBI research centre, grounded in Indigenous philosophies and methodologies.

 Waniska Centre Action Aims: In keeping with our overarching aim to eliminate HIV/HCV/STBBI inequities, we will specifically aim to do the following, which will be informed by Indigenous theoretical frameworks and methodologies: